jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) interest on money borrowed for the purposes of the business and employed as capital in the business:
   (c) planting or maintaining trees on the land:
   (d) applying fertiliser after the planting of the trees:
-  (e) disease control, pest control, or weed control (excluding releasing):
+  (e) disease control, pest control, or weed control:
   (f) repair or maintenance of plant, machinery, or equipment used by the person mainly in—
     (i) planting or maintaining trees on the land; or (ii) preparing or otherwise developing the land for the person’s forestry operations: